General terms and conditions

 Article 7 - Obligations of the consumer during the reflection period

 1. During the reflection period, the consumer will handle the product and packaging with care.
-They will only unpack or use the product to the extent necessary to determine the nature, characteristics, and functioning of the product.
-The principle is that the consumer may only handle and inspect the product as they would be allowed to do in a store.
+He will only unpack or use the product to the extent necessary to determine the nature, characteristics, and functioning of the product.
+The starting point here is that the consumer may only handle and inspect the product as he would be allowed to do in a store.

-2. The consumer is only liable for depreciation of the product that results from handling the product in a way that goes beyond what is permitted in paragraph 1.
+2. The consumer is only liable for depreciation of the product that results from a manner of handling the product that goes beyond what is permitted in paragraph 1.

-3. The consumer is not liable for any depreciation of the product if the entrepreneur has not provided all legally required information about the right of withdrawal before or at the conclusion of the contract.
+3. The consumer is not liable for depreciation of the product if the entrepreneur has not provided them with all legally required information about the right of withdrawal before or at the time of concluding the contract.

 Article 8 - Exercise of the right of withdrawal by the consumer and its costs

-1. If the consumer exercises their right of withdrawal, they notify the entrepreneur within the reflection period by means of the model withdrawal form or in another unambiguous manner.
+1. If the consumer exercises their right of withdrawal, they notify the entrepreneur within the reflection period using the model withdrawal form or in another unambiguous manner.

 3. The consumer returns the product with all delivered accessories, if reasonably possible in original condition and packaging, and in accordance with the reasonable and clear instructions provided by the entrepreneur.

 5. The consumer bears the direct costs of returning the product.
-If the entrepreneur has not stated that the consumer must bear these costs or if the entrepreneur indicates that they will bear the costs themselves, the consumer does not have to bear the return shipping costs.
+If the entrepreneur has not indicated that the consumer must bear these costs or if the entrepreneur indicates that they will bear the costs themselves, the consumer does not have to bear the return costs.

-6. If the consumer withdraws after having expressly requested that the performance of the service or the delivery of gas, water, or electricity that has not been made ready for sale in a limited volume or specific quantity begins during the reflection period, the consumer owes the entrepreneur an amount proportional to that part of the obligation that has been fulfilled by the entrepreneur at the time of withdrawal, compared to the full performance of the obligation.
+6. If the consumer withdraws after having expressly requested that the execution of the service or the delivery of gas, water, or electricity that have not been made ready for sale in a limited volume or specific quantity commences during the reflection period, the consumer owes the entrepreneur an amount proportional to that part of the obligation that has been fulfilled by the entrepreneur at the time of withdrawal, compared to the full performance of the obligation.

-7. The consumer bears no costs for the performance of services or the delivery of water, gas, or electricity, which have not been made ready for sale in a limited volume or quantity, or for the delivery of district heating, if:
+7. The consumer bears no costs for the execution of services or the delivery of water, gas, or electricity that have not been made ready for sale in a limited volume or quantity, or for the delivery of district heating, if:

-b. the consumer has not expressly requested the start of the performance of the service or delivery of gas, water, electricity, or district heating during the reflection period.
+b. the consumer has not expressly requested the commencement of the execution of the service or delivery of gas, water, electricity, or district heating during the reflection period.

-8. The consumer bears no costs for the full or partial delivery of digital content not supplied on a tangible medium, if:
+8. The consumer incurs no costs for the full or partial delivery of digital content not delivered on a tangible medium, if:

-a. he has not expressly agreed prior to delivery to the commencement of the performance of the contract before the end of the reflection period;
+a. he has not expressly agreed to the commencement of the performance of the agreement before the end of the reflection period;

-b. he has not acknowledged losing his right of withdrawal upon giving his consent; or
+b. he has not acknowledged losing his right of withdrawal when granting his consent; or

-c. the entrepreneur has failed to confirm this statement from the consumer.
+c. the entrepreneur has failed to confirm this statement of the consumer.

-9. If the consumer exercises his right of withdrawal, all additional agreements are automatically dissolved.
+9. If the consumer exercises his right of withdrawal, all supplementary agreements are automatically dissolved.

-Article 9 - Obligations of the entrepreneur upon withdrawal
+Article 9 - Obligations of the entrepreneur in case of withdrawal

-1. If the entrepreneur enables the consumer to notify withdrawal electronically, he shall immediately send a confirmation of receipt after receiving this notification.
+1. If the entrepreneur allows the consumer to notify the withdrawal electronically, he will send an acknowledgment of receipt without delay after receiving this notification.

-2. The entrepreneur reimburses all payments made by the consumer, including any delivery costs charged by the entrepreneur for the returned product, without delay but within 14 days following the day on which the consumer reports the withdrawal to him.
-Unless the entrepreneur offers to collect the product himself, he may wait to refund until he has received the product or until the consumer demonstrates that he has returned the product, whichever occurs first.
+2. The entrepreneur reimburses all payments made by the consumer, including any delivery costs charged by the entrepreneur for the returned product, without delay but within 14 days following the day on which the consumer notifies him of the withdrawal.
+Unless the entrepreneur offers to collect the product himself, he may wait to refund until he has received the product or until the consumer demonstrates that he has returned the product, whichever is earlier.

 3. The entrepreneur uses the same payment method for the refund that the consumer used, unless the consumer agrees to a different method.
 The refund is free of charge for the consumer.

-4. If the consumer has chosen a more expensive delivery method than the cheapest standard delivery, the entrepreneur is not required to refund the additional costs for the more expensive method.
+4. If the consumer has chosen a more expensive method of delivery than the cheapest standard delivery, the entrepreneur does not have to refund the additional costs for the more expensive method.

 Article 10 - Exclusion of the right of withdrawal

-The entrepreneur may exclude the following products and services from the right of withdrawal, but only if the entrepreneur has clearly stated this at the offer, at least in time before the conclusion of the contract:
+The entrepreneur may exclude the following products and services from the right of withdrawal, but only if the entrepreneur has clearly stated this in the offer, at least in a timely manner before the conclusion of the agreement:

 1. Products or services whose price is linked to fluctuations in the financial market that the entrepreneur cannot influence and that may occur within the withdrawal period;

-2. Contracts concluded during a public auction.
-A public auction is understood to be a sales method whereby products, digital content and/or services are offered by the entrepreneur to the consumer who is personally present or has the opportunity to be personally present at the auction, under the direction of an auctioneer, and where the successful bidder is obliged to purchase the products, digital content and/or services;
+2. Agreements made during a public auction.
+A public auction is understood to be a sales method in which products, digital content, and/or services are offered by the entrepreneur to the consumer who is present in person or has the opportunity to be present in person at the auction, under the direction of an auctioneer, and where the successful bidder is obliged to take the products, digital content, and/or services;

-3. Service contracts, after full performance of the service, but only if:
+3. Service agreements, after full performance of the service, but only if:

-a. the execution has started with the explicit prior consent of the consumer; and
+a. the execution has begun with the express prior consent of the consumer; and

-b. the consumer has declared that he loses his right of withdrawal as soon as the entrepreneur has fully performed the contract;
+b.
+The consumer has declared that he loses his right of withdrawal as soon as the entrepreneur has fully performed the agreement;

-4. Package travel as referred to in Article 7:500 BW and contracts for passenger transport;
+4. Package travel as referred to in Article 7:500 of the Civil Code and agreements for passenger transport;

-5. Service contracts for the provision of accommodation, if the contract provides for a specific date or period of performance and other than for residential purposes, goods transport, car rental services and catering;
+5. Service agreements for the provision of accommodation, if a specific date or period of execution is provided in the agreement and other than for residential purposes, goods transport, car rental services, and catering;

-6. Contracts relating to leisure activities, if the contract provides for a specific date or period of performance thereof;
+6. Agreements related to leisure activities, if a specific date or period of execution is provided in the agreement;

-7. Products made to the consumer's specifications, which are not prefabricated and are made based on an individual choice or decision of the consumer, or which are clearly intended for a specific person;
+7. Products made according to the specifications of the consumer, which are not prefabricated and are manufactured based on an individual choice or decision of the consumer, or that are clearly intended for a specific person;

 8. Products that spoil quickly or have a limited shelf life;

-9. Sealed products which are not suitable for return for reasons of health protection or hygiene and where the seal has been broken after delivery;
+9. Sealed products that are not suitable for return for reasons of health protection or hygiene and whose seal has been broken after delivery;

-10. Products that are irrevocably mixed with other products after delivery due to their nature;
+10. Products that have been irrevocably mixed with other products after delivery due to their nature;

-12. Sealed audio, video recordings and computer software, where the seal has been broken after delivery;
+12. Sealed audio, video recordings and computer software, the seal of which has been broken after delivery;

-13. Newspapers, magazines or periodicals, except for subscriptions thereto;
+13. Newspapers, magazines or periodicals, with the exception of subscriptions to them;

-14. The supply of digital content other than on a tangible medium, but only if:
+14. The delivery of digital content other than on a tangible medium, but only if:

-a. the execution has started with the explicit prior consent of the consumer; and
+a. the execution has begun with the express prior consent of the consumer; and

-b. the consumer has declared that he thereby loses his right of withdrawal.
+b. the consumer has declared that he loses his right of withdrawal by doing so.

 Article 11 - The price

-1. During the validity period stated in the offer, the prices of the offered products and/or services will not be increased, except for price changes due to changes in VAT rates.
+1. During the validity period stated in the offer, the prices of the offered products and/or services will not be increased, except for price changes resulting from changes in VAT rates.

-2. Contrary to the previous paragraph, the entrepreneur may offer products or services with prices tied to fluctuations in the financial market, over which the entrepreneur has no influence, at variable prices.
-This linkage to fluctuations and the fact that any stated prices are indicative prices are mentioned in the offer.
+2. Notwithstanding the previous paragraph, the entrepreneur may offer products or services whose prices are tied to fluctuations in the financial market and over which the entrepreneur has no influence, at variable prices.
+This tie to fluctuations and the fact that any prices mentioned are indicative prices will be stated in the offer.

-3. Price increases within 3 months after the conclusion of the agreement are only permitted if they are the result of statutory regulations or provisions.
+3. Price increases within 3 months after the conclusion of the agreement are only permitted if they are the result of legal regulations or provisions.

-4. Price increases from 3 months after the conclusion of the agreement are only permitted if the entrepreneur has stipulated this and:
+4. Price increases occurring 3 months after the conclusion of the agreement are only permitted if the entrepreneur has stipulated this and:

-a. these are the result of statutory regulations or provisions; or
+a. these are the result of legal regulations or provisions; or

 b. the consumer has the authority to terminate the agreement as of the day the price increase takes effect.

-5. The prices stated in the offer of products or services include VAT.
+5. The prices mentioned in the offer of products or services are inclusive of VAT.

-Article 12 - Performance of the agreement and additional warranty
+Article 12 - Compliance with the agreement and extra warranty

-1. The entrepreneur guarantees that the products and/or services comply with the agreement, the specifications stated in the offer, the reasonable requirements of durability and/or usability, and the legal provisions and/or government regulations existing on the date the agreement was concluded.
-If agreed, the entrepreneur also guarantees that the product is suitable for other than normal use.
+1. The entrepreneur guarantees that the products and/or services comply with the agreement, the specifications mentioned in the offer, the reasonable requirements of soundness and/or usability, and the legal provisions and/or government regulations in force at the time of the conclusion of the agreement.
+If agreed, the entrepreneur also guarantees that the product is suitable for use other than normal use.

-2. An additional warranty provided by the entrepreneur, its supplier, manufacturer, or importer never limits the statutory rights and claims that the consumer may assert against the entrepreneur under the agreement if the entrepreneur has failed to fulfill his part of the agreement.
+2. An extra warranty provided by the entrepreneur, its supplier, manufacturer, or importer never limits the legal rights and claims that the consumer can assert against the entrepreneur based on the agreement if the entrepreneur has breached its part of the agreement.

-3. Additional warranty means any commitment by the entrepreneur, its supplier, importer, or producer in which certain rights or claims are granted to the consumer that go beyond what is legally required in case the entrepreneur has failed to fulfill his part of the agreement.
+3. Extra warranty means any commitment from the entrepreneur, its supplier, importer, or manufacturer in which they grant the consumer certain rights or claims that go beyond what they are legally obliged to do in the event of a breach of their part of the agreement.

 Article 13 - Delivery and execution

-1. The entrepreneur shall exercise the greatest possible care when receiving and executing orders for products and when assessing requests for the provision of services.
+1. The entrepreneur will exercise the utmost care in receiving and executing orders for products and in assessing requests for the provision of services.

-2. The place of delivery shall be the address that the consumer has communicated to the entrepreneur.
+2. The place of delivery is the address that the consumer has communicated to the entrepreneur.

-3. Taking into account what is stated in Article 4 of these general terms and conditions, the entrepreneur will execute accepted orders with due speed but no later than within 30 days, unless a different delivery period has been agreed upon.
+3. Subject to what is stated in Article 4 of these general terms and conditions, the entrepreneur will execute accepted orders with due speed but no later than within 30 days, unless a different delivery period has been agreed.
 If delivery is delayed, or if an order cannot be executed or can only be partially executed, the consumer will be informed of this no later than 30 days after placing the order.
 In that case, the consumer has the right to dissolve the agreement at no cost and is entitled to any compensation.

-4. After termination in accordance with the previous paragraph, the entrepreneur shall promptly refund the amount paid by the consumer.
+4. After dissolution in accordance with the previous paragraph, the entrepreneur will promptly refund the amount that the consumer has paid.

-5. The risk of damage and/or loss of products rests with the entrepreneur until the moment of delivery to the consumer or a previously designated and entrepreneur-known representative, unless expressly agreed otherwise.
+5. The risk of damage and/or loss of products rests with the entrepreneur until the moment of delivery to the consumer or a previously designated representative known to the entrepreneur, unless expressly agreed otherwise.

 Article 14 - Duration transactions: duration, termination, and extension